dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/1-usage/index.md

 ### `entityAttributeSavedAs`

-DynamoDB-Toolbox tags your data via an internal and hidden `entity` attribute.
-Any write command will automatically set its value to the corresponding [`Entity` name](../../3-entities/1-usage/index.md#entity-attribute).
+DynamoDB-Toolbox tags your data via an internal and hidden [`entity`](../../3-entities/2-internal-attributes/index.md#entity) attribute.
+Any write command will automatically set its value to the corresponding `Entity`.

 To allow for appropriate formatting when fetching multiple items of the same `Table` in a single operation (like [Queries](../2-actions/2-query/index.md) or [Scans](../2-actions/1-scan/index.md)), **the key of this attribute must be the same accross all of its items**, so it must be set at the `Table` level.